octobook/book-blank-theme/README.md

 # book-blank-theme

-book blank starter theme (without any style by design) - add your style
+blank (that is, without any style by design) book starter theme - add your style!

+See a live demo @ [`octobook.github.io/book-blank-theme` »](http://octobook.github.io/book-blank-theme)

+## Questions?
+Comments?

+Send them along to the [wwwmake forum](http://groups.google.com/group/wwwmake).
+Thanks!